ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

 # JPG to PNG Converter

 This Python script converts JPG images to PNG format using multithreading for improved performance.
+It can be run as a Python script (with GUI or CLI) or as a standalone Windows executable with a graphical user interface.

 ## Features